 - Washing: Rinse gently under cold water to remove any dirt or insects.

-- Using: Flowers can be used to flavor desserts, syrups, or teas.
+- Using: Use Flowers to flavor desserts, or make syrups, or teas.
 They have a sweet, almond-like aroma.

 - Preserving: Flowers can be dried for tea or infused in syrups.